MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaTrustFrameworkKeySetKey.md

 Generate a trustFrameworkKey and a secret automatically in the trustFrameworkKeyset.
 The caller doesn't have to provide a secret.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgTrustFrameworkKeySetKey](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgTrustFrameworkKeySetKey?view=graph-powershell-v1.0)

 ## SYNTAX

 ### GenerateExpanded (Default)